thought-machine/please/README.md

 ```bash
 curl -s https://get.please.build | bash
 ```
-In order for it to run you will need a Python interpreter available.
-You can use either PyPy or CPython with cffi; on Linux Please will attempt to download a portable version of PyPy if a system one isn't available, on OSX installation is fairly straightforward with Homebrew, simply run `brew install pypy`.

-Alternatively, you've likely got CPython installed already, and installing cffi is as simple as `sudo pip install "cffi>=1.5.0"`.
-If you are a [pyenv]](https://github.com/pyenv/pyenv) user, note that due to the way dynamic linking works, you will still need a system-level cffi installation as described here.

 Then you simply run `plz init` at the root of your project to set up a default config and you're good to start adding BUILD files.